NJ-Collective/DevMapped.tech/backend/src/services/jobService.js.md

 ## Purpose

-    - Provide endpoints that server.js and other files can connect to to run functions
+    - Holds all of the functions related to jobs.

 ## Dependencies

-    - Express
-    - processJobMatching from jobService.js
+    - Database
-    - rateLimiter from rateLimiter.js
+    - getJobWeightsBatchSimple from embeddedService.js
-    - asyncHandler from errorHandler.js
+    -

 ## Functions / Hooks Needed